ToriningenGames/Marisa-GB-1/README.md

     - Dependent tools not in `Tools`?
 Use `make TOOLDIR=path/to/tools`
     - Build environment won't check out, but you know it'll be OK anyways?
 Use `make force`
     - `make clean` is available for you
+    - The Makefile has a few memory maps available for you.
+Building alone may not leave enough space, but using `make MAP=ALTMAP` ekes out a few extra bytes.
+If you're adding things in and know it's over size, use `make MAP=FATMAP`. *The game will not run using this map!*

 For right now, the Tools folder contains win64 versions of tools I writ. `make` and `wla` will have to be provided by you.

 ## Tips When Editiing
 - The Makefile autogenerates the WLA linkfile as Link.link, adds all the pieces where they need to be, and throws it together.
 - The two Make variables LIB0 and LIB1 place the libraries in banks 0 and 1.
 I tried to organize approximately on what would and would not be bankswitched, though it doesn't matter, because the project is 32k.
+(This can be thrown out the window with the altername memory maps)
 - The symbol file is stripped of section information automatically.
 This is done in the Makefile.
 - It is encouraged, though not necessary, to ensure every resource has a compiled variant, so everything included is in Source or rsc.
 - The tools are not very well documented here (left the documentation in the source).
 This will get fixed in the distant future.
 - The Makefile is written on and for a Windows machine (line endings, commands, etc.).
 The executables are win64 binaries.
-The data of the project is fully portable.
+The data of the project is probably portable.
 - The Makefile should rebuild submakes when the source file changes, which, while costly, ensures they don't fall out of date.
 Additionally, it _should_ make Make build most the file's dependencies first.
+- I dislike Make and disagree with how it does things and sees the world, so I likely have done a few things incorrectly there.
+If some change doesn't seem to be sticking, suspect the Makefile.

 # TODO
 Outside game: